The-Academic-Observatory/observatory-platform/docs/tutorials/deploy_terraform.md

 ```

 Use this command if you have:
-* Created, removed or updated user defined Observatory DAGs projects via the field `dags_projects`, in the Observatory
+* Created, removed or updated user defined Observatory DAGs projects via the field `workflows_projects`, in the Observatory
 Terraform config file.
 * Updated any code in the Observatory Platform.
 * Update the `backend.environment` variable in the Observatory Terraform config file: you need to make sure that an